NCAR/python-tutorial/pages/part1_1.rst

     Now this file is listed as a "change to be commited," i.e. staged.
 Staged changes can now be commited to your repository history.

-11. Commit the file to the git repository:
+11. Commit the file to the Git repository:

     .. code-block:: bash